benhoyt/merovius.github.io/_posts/2016-08-31-ive-been-diagnosed-with-adhd.markdown

 how it seems implausible that someone with my CV would actually, objectively, get nothing done and how I am a drama queen and shouldn't try to solve my problems with dangerous medication).
-It's an intentionally broad overview of my process and it's main purpose is to "out" myself publicly and create starting points for multiple, more specific, concise, interesting and convincing posts in the future.
+It's an intentionally broad overview of my process and its main purpose is to "out" myself publicly and create starting points for multiple, more specific, concise, interesting and convincing posts in the future.
 Things I might, or might not talk about are